plamb/deploying-elixir/README.md

 2. that compile is going to output an Erlang deployable, and
 3. the build environment (OS and version) must **match** the deployment environment (OS and version).

-I'm also not going to cover setting up Distillery, there's a lot of good documentation there already.
+I don't cover installing Docker or setting up Distillery, there's a lot of good documentation there already.

 [**Note:** Item #3 is probably going to cause some of you some heartburn because it's not absolutely 100% true.
 Treat it like is and your life will be much easier.
 The errors that happen because of mismatches can be rather obtuse and return very few Google hits.
 Keep things simple, match the build and deploy environments, once that's mastered if there's a requirement outside that scope evaluate it then.]